Northern Altai language: Vowels

+Consonants

 Demographics

 According to data from the 2002 Russian Census, 65,534 people in Russia stated that they have command of the Altay language.
 Only around 10% of them speak Northern Altay varieties, while the remaining speak Southern Altay varieties.
 Furthermore, according to some data, only 2% of Altays fluently speak the Altay language.

 Varieties

 Northern Altay consists of the following varieties: